-Gift Card Wording and Design Ideas
+Gift Card Wording Suggestions

-Traditionally guests have given wedding gifts to the bride and groom to help them to leave their parents homes and set up their new life together.
+Traditionally guests have given wedding gifts to the bride and groom to help them to leave their parents' homes and set up their new life together.
 Gifts such as kitchenware, bedding and other household items were welcomed.
 However, times have changed!

 Asking for a gift might seem a little awkward, but every wedding guest will expect to give a gift to celebrate your marriage.
 Help them out by including some information in with your invitation on your gift registry or wishing well.
 It can be considered tacky or rude to include these details on your invitation itself, so we recommend either a separate gift card or a line or two on your information card.

 Looking for more wording suggestions?
 Be sure to read our other articles on wording:

 ~ Tell your guests how important they are to you and how your main priority is that they attend your special day. ~

 ~ Let your guests know your gift preference.
 The easiest way is to include a message in with your Wedding Invitation (alternatively, designate this task to a relative and use word of mouth).
 Options for your Invitations include a separate Gift card or a Gift message as part of your Information card. ~

 ~ Let your guests know as part of the message what you’ll be using their gift for - whether it is your honeymoon, house deposit or a charity donation, they’ll love to know how their gift will be used. ~